w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 ### key
 ASCII string according to the `token` format, defined in [RFC2616, Section 2.2](https://tools.ietf.org/html/rfc2616#section-2.2).
-Leading and trailing whitespaces (OWS) are allowed but MUST be trimmed when converting the header into a data structure.

 ### value
 A value contains a URL encoded UTF-8 string.
-Leading and trailing whitespaces (OWS) are allowed but MUST be trimmed when converting the header into a data structure.

 Note, `value` MAY contain any number of the equal sign (`=`) characters.
 Parsers MUST NOT assume that the equal sign is only used to separate `key` and `value`.

 ### property
 Additional metadata MAY be appended to values in the form of property set, represented as semi-colon `;` delimited list of keys and/or key-value pairs, e.g. `;k1=v1;k2;k3=v3`.
 The semantic of such properties is opaque to this specification.
-Leading and trailing OWS is allowed but MUST be trimmed when converting the header into a data structure.

 ## Limits
 1. Maximum number of name-value pairs: `180`.